averwhy/UltraCoin/README.md

-# UltraCoin
+# UltraCoin | Executable branch
-Math project I am developing in Python 3.
+Basically main.py but in an executable so you can play it.